Men Vitality Hub

 There's a behavioral angle here that doesn't get enough attention.
 When people have a set of trusted meals they return to, they spend less mental energy on food overall.
 Less mental energy spent on food often means fewer trips to the snack cabinet at 10 PM.

-According to research on eating behavior and self-regulation published on PubMed, habitual eating patterns are associated with lower BMI and better dietary adherence over time.
-The habit itself becomes the tool, not just the food.
+According to research on eating behavior and self-regulation published on PubMed, sticking to eating routines can lead to lower BMI and help you stick to your diet.
+Think of the habit as your secret weapon, not just the food itself.

 So the secret might not be finding the perfect diet.
 It might be making the diet predictable enough that your brain stops fighting it.